tomaszczekala/cinema-challange/README.md

 *Movie Catalog and Room Availibilty is not in scope of this challange but some model will be required to fulfill given task*

-What we care for:
+#### What we care for:
 - Solid domain model
 - Quality of tests
 - Clean code
 - Proper module/context modeling

-What we don’t care for:
+#### What we don’t care for:
 - UI to be implemented
 - Not require to use database
 - All of the cases to be covered.

+#### What we expect from solution:
+- Treat it like production code.
+Develop your software in the same way that you would for any code that is intended to be deployed to production.
+- Would be good to describe decision you make so future developers won't be scratching the head about the reasoning.
+- Test should be green
+- Code should be on github repo.